General Info – summary

 Leaves

-This deciduous tree has opposite paired Leaves that are soft, thinly textured, velvety (having a smooth, soft appearance), and simple (with a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets).
+This deciduous tree has opposite paired Leaves that are soft, thinly textured, velvety (having a smooth, soft appearance) on both surfaces and simple (with a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets).
 They may appear clustered on dwarf side shoots along new stem growth.
-Leaf shape may be elliptic, ovate, round or oval and about 7 x 4,5cm (photo 641).
+Leaf shape may be elliptic, ovate, round or oval and up to 7 x 5cm (photo 641).
 White hairs may be present on both sides (photo 642).
 The slightly rolled under Margins are wavy and entire (with a continuous margin, not in any way indented).
 The 3-6 pairs of lateral Veins protrude and are distinctly visible on the lighter green under surface (photo 780).
 These lateral veins are sunken on the upper surface (photo 91).
 These main side veins link prior to reaching the margin.
 These and the relatively widely spaced Net veins are visible when the leaf is viewed against a strong light (photo 642).
 In this photo, the hairy margin is also visible.
 Hair-tuft Domatia are tiny chambers produced by plants that house arthropods.
 To the naked eye, the domatia appear as small bumps.
 They are intended to be used by organisms that have a symbiotic relationship with the plant and may be present in principal vein axils on the lower sides of leaves.
-The Apex is broadly tapering or with a jutting tip whereas the Base is rounded or narrowed to almost square (photo 641).
+The Apex is broadly tapering or with a jutting tip whereas the Base is rounded or narrowed (photo 641) to almost square.
 The Petiole (leaf stalk) is hairy and up to 1cm long (photos 91 & 641).
 Ovate-triangular Stipules (basal appendages of the petiole) are less than 7mm long.

 Flowers